Technorely/tendermint/docs/spec/blockchain/encoding.md

 ### MakeParts

 Encode an object using Amino and slice it into parts.
-Tendermint uses a part size of 65536 bytes.
+Tenderely uses a part size of 65536 bytes.

 ```go
 func MakeParts(block Block) []Part